ARMmbed/mbed-os-example-filesystem/README.md

   for embedded systems, specifically for microcontrollers that use flash storage.

-  - **Bounded RAM/ROM** - The LittleFS works with a limited amount of memory.
+  - **Bounded RAM/ROM** - This file system works with a limited amount of memory.
-    The LittleFS avoids recursion and limits dynamic memory to configurable buffers.
+    It avoids recursion and limits dynamic memory to configurable buffers.

-  - **Power-loss resilient** - We designed the LittleFS for operating systems that may have random power failures.
-The LittleFS has strong copy-on-write guarantees and keeps storage on disk in a valid state.
+  - **Power-loss resilient** - We designed this for operating systems that may have random power failures.
+It has strong copy-on-write guarantees and keeps storage on disk in a valid state.

-  - **Wear leveling** - Because the most common form of embedded storage is erodible flash memories, the LittleFS provides a form of dynamic wear leveling for systems that cannot fit a full flash translation layer.
+  - **Wear leveling** - Because the most common form of embedded storage is erodible flash memories, this file system provides a form of dynamic wear leveling for systems that cannot fit a full flash translation layer.

 - **FATFileSystem** - The FAT file system is a well-known file system that you can find on almost every system, including PCs.
-The Mbed OS implementation of the FAT file system is based on [ChanFS](http://elm-chan.org/fsw/ff/00index_e.html) and is optimized for small embedded systems.
+The Mbed OS implementation of the FAT file system is based on ChanFS and is optimized for small embedded systems.

   - **Portable** - Almost every operating system supports the FAT file system, which is the most common file system found on portable storage, such as SD